fourMs/MGT-python/docs/musicalgestures/_blurfaces.md

 - `mask_scale` *float, optional* - Scale factor for face masks, to make sure that the masks cover the complete face.
 Defaults to 1.0.
 - `ellipse` *bool, optional* - Mask faces with blurred ellipses.
 Defaults to True.
 - `draw_scores` *bool, optional* - Draw detection faceness scores onto outputs (a score between 0 and 1 that roughly corresponds to the detector's confidence that something is a face).
 Defaults to False.
-- `save_data` *bool, optional* - Whether we save the scaled coordinates of the face mask (x1, y1, x2, y2) for each frame to a file.
-Defaults to True
+- `save_data` *bool, optional* - Whether to save the scaled coordinates of the face mask (time, x1, y1, x2, y2) for each frame to a file.
+Defaults to True.
 - `data_format` *str, optional* - Specifies format of blur_faces-data.
 Accepted values are 'csv', 'tsv' and 'txt'.
 For multiple output formats, use list, eg. ['csv', 'txt'].
 Defaults to 'csv'.
 - `color` *tuple, optional* - Customized color of the rectangle boxes.
 Defaults to black (0, 0, 0).
 - `target_name` *str, optional* - Target output name for the directogram.
 Defaults to None (which assumes that the input filename with the suffix "_blurred" should be used).